 O Ano da Morte de Ricardo Reis (The Year of the Death of Ricardo Reis) by José Saramago

-Until now I have read three books by the only Portuguese writer to have won the Nobel Prize in Literature, José Saramago.
+So far, I have read three books by the only Portuguese writer to have won the Nobel Prize in Literature, José Saramago.
 O Ano da Morte de Ricardo Reis (The Year of the Death of Ricardo Reis in the English translation) is my favourite.
 It tells the story of Ricardo Reis, a doctor and a poet, who returns to Portugal after living in Brazil.
-The idea behind the book stems from Fernando Pessoa’s heteronyms, whom are characters created by the poet to write in different styles.
+The idea behind the book stems from Fernando Pessoa’s heteronyms, all of whom are characters created by the poet to write in different styles.
 The most famous are Alberto Caeiro, Ricardo Reis and Álvaro de Campos.
 José Saramago transforms Ricardo Reis into a real person who arrives in Lisbon, after the death of his friend Fernando Pessoa, and discovers a Portugal living under a newly established dictatorship.

 Os Maias (The Maias) by Eça de Queirós